tsurkanovm/documentation/JS/M2/email templates.md

 This is specifically for custom variables that you define in the Magento Admin under System > Custom Variables.
 - trans
 ```<p>{{trans "My store name - %store_name," store_name=$store.name}}</p>```
+- Almost all these vars and custom vars are available in Page Builder also